Best Assetto Corsa Rally Settings for Thrustmaster T248

 Active Controller Device Racing Wheel

 You will need to manually bind the steering, pedals and any buttons you want to use.
-There's currently a bug preventing you from binding the directional arrows, so you won't be able to navigate the menus with the wheel alone.

 In Settings > Inputs > Force Feedback: